darrencauthon/starting_blocks/README.md

 #### Current command-line options

-Run all of your Minitest tests and specs in your current directory and all child directories.
+Run all of your Minitest tests and specs in your current directory and all child directories:

 ````
 sb
 ````

 Run the tests in any test or spec file after it is saved.
-Will also run the specs for any file that has a matching test or spec file.
+Will also run the specs for any file that has a matching test or spec file:

 ````
 sb --watch
 ````

-Turn your blinky light red/yellow/green based on the results of your test run.
+Turn your blinky light red/yellow/green based on the results of your test run:

 ````
 sb --blinky
 ````

-Pop a growl message based on the test results.
+Pop a growl message based on the test results:

 ````
 sb --growl